traefik/traefik/docs/content/routing/services/index.md

 ### Servers Load Balancer

 The load balancers are able to load balance the requests between multiple instances of your programs.

-This is the default service used by traefik to communicate with your container, even if you choose not to load balance your containers.
+Each service has a load-balancer, even if there is only one server to forward traffic to.

 ??? example "Declaring a Service with Two Servers (with Load Balancing) -- Using the [File Provider](../../providers/file.md)"